-#1 Ehlers-Danlos Syndrome (EDS) Care Center
+#1 National Ehlers-Danlos Syndrome (EDS) Treatment Center – USA

 Ehlers-Danlos/Hypermobility Syndromes and Other Connective Tissue Disorders: Assessments, Diagnostics, and Therapies